- Premium features included

 Local businesses and nonprofits needing event promotion and community engagement tools

-Ecommerce brands requiring sophisticated product automations and sales funnels
+Ecommerce businesses requiring sophisticated product automations and sales funnels

 Independent service providers and consultants who value simplicity and support